stagedml/pylightnix/README.md

 Pylightnix provides a generic Python API, allowing programmers to:
 * Define linked immutable data objects by specifying how to create them and how to operate on them.
-* Actually create (build) such objects in a filesystem-based storage, query, inspect and remove them as needed.
+* Actually create (build) such objects in a filesystem-based storage, access their data, inspect dependencies, and remove them as needed.
 * Special attention is paid to the support of non-deterministic build processes.